Apple M2 Max vs Xeon E5-2699 v3

 Questions & comments

-Here you can ask a question about Xeon E5-2699 v3 or Apple M2 Max, agree or disagree with our judgements, or report an error or mismatch.
+Here you can ask a question about Xeon E5-2699 v3 or M2 Max, agree or disagree with our judgements, or report an error or mismatch.